-✓ Magnitude / scope: Dry Arc of Panama with national escalation

-- ✓ Location: Arco Seco de Panamá. - ✓ Beneficiaries: Community-Based Associations, Municipalities, micro-enterprises and cooperatives with marine-coastal activities. - ✓ Objectives: Promote climate finance and create enabling conditions for access. - ✓ Technical specifications: Development of financial mechanisms to facilitate actors access to resources for adaptation to climate change in their communities and livelihoods. - ✓ Inter-institutional coordination: Ministry of the Environment, Panamanian Banking Sector. - ✓ Applicable technical standards: Executive Decree No. 135 of April 30, 2021, which regulates Chapter I of Title V of the Sole Text of Law 41 of July 1, 1998, General Environment of the Republic of Panama, on adaptation to Global Climate Change, and dictates other provisions.
+- ✓ Magnitude / scope: Dry Arc of Panama with national escalation - Location: Arco Seco de Panamá.
+The districts prioritized for the development of program are the districts of Chitre.
+Parita, Aguadulce, Nata, Anton and Chame, districts with the greatest vulnerability to sea level rise (see Map 5) - Beneficiaries: Community-Based Associations, Municipalities, micro-enterprises, and cooperatives with marine-coastal activities.
+Community-based organizations, cooperatives, and organized groups where most of their members are women and youth under 21 years of age should be prioritized as beneficiaries. - ✓ Objectives: Promote climate finance and create enabling conditions for access. - Technical specifications: Development of financial mechanisms to facilitate actors access to resources for adaptation to climate change in their communities and livelihoods. - ✓ Inter-institutional coordination: Ministry of the Environment, Panamanian Banking Sector. - Applicable technical standards: Executive Decree No. 135 of April 30, 2021, which regulates Chapter I of Title V of the Sole Text of Law 41 of July 1, 1998, General Environment of the Republic of Panama, on adaptation to Global Climate Change, and dictates other provisions.